tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 Lunch in Silverton at Avalanche Brewing Company was a Hawaiian pizza, 2 beers, and cinnamon pizza dough dessert.
-I had a Butterfinger ice cream bar at grocery store.
+I had a Butterfinger ice cream bar at the grocery store.

 The climb up Molas Pass was long, but the grade was constant and the weather perfect.
 I met an older couple at the pass who are hiking